 Sputtering is used in physical vapor deposition (PVD) to deposit a thin film onto a substrate.
 In modern semiconductors, a thin tantalum layer is required to prevent copper migration.
 The smaller the structures become, the more important is the purity as well as the microstructure of the sputtering targets, and the deposited layers.
-TANIOBIS produces high-purity, extremely fine tantalum for the required metallurgical applications.
+TANIOBIS sputter target powdes are the ideal starting material to achieve best performing targets.
 We are one of the leading suppliers of tantalum for sputter targets.
 These are primarily used in semiconductor applications for high-speed data processing and for storage solutions in the consumer electronics industry.

 Surface acoustic wave filters